bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 By subclassing `Bridgetown::Component`, you gain [the ability to write a template](/docs/template-engines/erb-and-beyond) in ERB, Serbea, or Streamlined.

-For template engines like ERB, add a template file right next to the component's `.rb` file.
+For template engines like ERB or Serbea, add a "sidecar" template file right next to the component's `.rb` file.
 The template will automatically get rendered by the component (and you won't need to define a `render_in` method yourself).
-For example, using ERB:

 ```ruby
 # src/_components/field_component.rb